caiks/TBOT01/README.md

 ## Discussion

 Now let us investigate various turtlebot3 controllers.

+### Sensors, motors, environment and the collision avoidance controller

 In the following, the rooms are numbered 1 to 6 in the [turtlebot3 house](http://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/#3-turtlebot3-house) from top-left to bottom-right,